aboharbf/QuizFreely/docs/dev/LOCAL_DEPLOYMENT_GUIDE.md

 # Open another terminal and test:
 curl http://localhost:8008/health

-# Or visit in browser: http://localhost:8008/graphql
+# Or visit in browser: http://localhost:8008/graphiql
-# You should see the GraphQL playground
+# You should see the GraphiQL playground
 ```

 ---